comegrant/dbt_docs_test/projects/data-model/README.md

 ## Project layers, Subdirectories and Model Names

 ### Silver 🥈
-Contains raw tables which have been cleansed and standarized.
+⭐️ **Purpose:** Contains raw tables which have been cleansed and standarized.

-📁 Subdirectories: Models are divided into folders using the source name as folder name (e.g. cms, pim, product_layer, ops, segment++)
+📁 **Subdirectories:** Models are divided into folders using the source name as folder name (e.g. cms, pim, product_layer, ops, segment++)
-📄 Model names: [sourcesystem]__[source_table_name](s).sql
+📃 **Model names:** [sourcesystem]__[source_table_name](s).sql
-* All tables that ends with the entity of the table should be end in plural, e.g billing_agreement_order_line contains several order lines, hence the appropriate name is billing_agreement_order_lines
+- All tables that ends with the entity of the table should be end in plural, e.g billing_agreement_order_line contains several order lines, hence the appropriate name is billing_agreement_order_lines
-* If the table is a bridge table it should be plural for both entites that are being linked, otherwise only the last word in the table should be plural.
+- If the table is a bridge table it should be plural for both entites that are being linked, otherwise only the last word in the table should be plural.
-* There are some edge cases where the table name should not be plural, this is for instance if the table name is something else than the entity of the table.
+- There are some edge cases where the table name should not be plural, this is for instance if the table name is something else than the entity of the table.
 E.g. tables that end with ledgend shoyld not be plural as it does not contains several legend but is a legend for some type of item.

 ### Intermediate 🏄🏻
-Performs need transformations to silver tables need before entering the gold layer.
+⭐️ **Purpose:** Performs need transformations to silver tables need before entering the gold layer.

-📁 Subdirectories: Models are divided using business groupings as folder names (e.g. common, sales, menu, marketing, operations ++)
+📁 **Subdirectories:** Models are divided using business groupings as folder names (e.g. common, sales, menu, marketing, operations ++)
-📄 Model names: `int_[source_model]_[verb]s.sql`
+📃 **Model names:** `int_[source_model]_[verb]s.sql`
-* The file name should describe the table being transformed and the transformation being done
+- The file name should describe the table being transformed and the transformation being done
-* Example: `int_billing_agreement_addon_subscriptions_pivoted` or `int_billing_agreements_extract_first_order`.
+- Example: `int_billing_agreement_addon_subscriptions_pivoted` or `int_billing_agreements_extract_first_order`.

 ### Gold 🥇
-Join together models from silver and intermediate to create a data model which follow the principles of dimensional data modelling.
+⭐️ **Purpose:** Join together models from silver and intermediate to create a data model which follow the principles of dimensional data modelling.

-📁 Subdirectories: Models are divided using business groupings as folder names (e.g. common, sales, menu, marketing, operations ++)
+📁 **Subdirectories:** Models are divided using business groupings as folder names (e.g. common, sales, menu, marketing, operations ++)
-📄 Model names: `int_[source_model]_[verb]s.sql`, e.g, `int_billing_agreement_addon_subscriptions_pivoted` or `int_billing_agreements_extract_first_order`.
+📃 **Model names:** `int_[source_model]_[verb]s.sql`, e.g, `int_billing_agreement_addon_subscriptions_pivoted` or `int_billing_agreements_extract_first_order`.
-* The model file should start with fact or dim based on the type of table followed by a logic business related name in plain english
+- The model file should start with fact or dim based on the type of table followed by a logic business related name in plain english
-* One should NOT create models with the same concept for several teams.
+- One should NOT create models with the same concept for several teams.
 I.e., there should not be a table for `finance_orders` and `marketing_orders`.

 ## Best Practice